-The elective correspond to 10 ECTS points and runs for a consecutive period of five weeks.
+Electives correspond to 10 ECTS credits and run for a consecutive period of five weeks.
 The electives give students the opportunity to work in-depth with and acquire competences within the subject/area covered by the elective.
-The specialisation electives are closely related to the individual speciality programmes and give students the possibility to acquire a higher level of specialisation.
+The speciality electives are closely related to the individual speciality programmes and give students the possibility to acquire a higher level of specialisation.
 It is common for the electives that they qualify students to combine theories, working methods and practice-based problems.

 Students sign up for electives on the Studynet.
-Students are required to prioritise their choice of electives (i.e. indicate their, 1^{st} , 2^{nd} and 3^{rd} priority) and must sign up for the courses within a deadline stipulated by VIA Design.
+Students are required to prioritise their choice of electives (i.e. indicate their, 1st, 2nd and 3rd priority) and must sign up for the courses within a deadline stipulated by VIA Design.